 How to make Keto chocolate cake – step by step:

 1.)
-Whisk the eggs with an electric mixer until they have doubled in size and are frothy.
+Whisk the eggs with an electric mixer in a large mixing bowl until they have doubled in size and are frothy.

 You want to make sure that the eggs are ROOM TEMPERATURE.
 If you forgot to take them our 30 minutes before starting on the cake, you can always warm them up in a bowl with hot water.